kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

   - PDF: [Amerikaauswanderer-Kreis-Herford (Emigrants to America from the Distict of Herford)](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Amerikaauswanderer-Kreis-Herford.pdf)

   - PDF [Index der Familiennamen von den Auswanderern aus Herford (Surname index of Emigrants from Herford)](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Amerikaauswanderer-Kreis-Herford-Index.pdf)

   **Contents:** A list of 19th emigrants to America from Kreis Herford; arrangement is by town then year of emigration, with a separate name index.
 Many settled in the Middle West.

   Three volumes:

   - Volume 1: “America Emigrants from the Spenge and Enger Offices”, June 1987

   - Volume 2: "America Emigrants from Herford, Hiddenhausen and Vlotho in the 19th Century", November 1988

-  - Volume 3: "America emigrants from Bünde, Rödinghausen, Kirchlengern and Gohfeld- Mennighüffen in the 19th century", September 1990.
+  - Volume 3: "America emigrants from Bünde, Rödinghausen, Kirchlengern and Gohfeld-Mennighüffen in the 19th century", September 1990.

 - PDF: [Bielefelder in Nordamerika Auswanderergeschichte(n) des 19.
 Jahrhunderts](https://www.stadtarchiv-bielefeld.de/Portals/0/PDFs/BielefelderInNordamerika.pdf)